metapolator/metapolator/Docs/architecture.md

 The main user interface Libraries include:

- * [AngularJS](https://angularjs.org/) which we treat as our GTK for the Web
+ * [AngularJS](https://angularjs.org/) which we treat as our GUI toolkit for the Web
  * [{less}](https://lesscss.org) and [Bootstrap](http://getbootstrap.com/)
-   for a powerful and flexible styling workflow.
+   for a powerful and flexible styling workflow that can run in the browser.

-I chose less over sass because less can run in the browser without server side file-watching-and-compiling-demon.

 Modules, Separation of Concerns and Hierarchy
 ---------------------------------------------

-Metapolator is going to be a big project with a lot of complexity.
+Metapolator is going to be a large and complex project.
-To be prepared for all kinds of challenge and to reduce complexity we define strict patterns and best practices.
+To be prepared for all kinds of challenge and to reduce complexity, we define strict patterns and best practices.

 Main challenges include: